mouseless/baked/docs/layers/rest-api.md

 ## Configuration Targets

-This layer provides `ApiModel` for generating controllers from domain objects, `IApplicationPartCollection` for registering necessary application parts, `MvcNewtonsoftJsonOptions` `SwaggerGenOptions`, `SwaggerOptions` and `SwaggerUIOptions` for configuring `Swagger` behavior.
+This layer provides `ApiModel` and `IApiModelConventionCollection` to generate controllers from domain objects, `IApplicationPartCollection` for registering necessary application parts, `MvcNewtonsoftJsonOptions` `SwaggerGenOptions`, `SwaggerOptions` and `SwaggerUIOptions` for configuring `Swagger` behavior.

 ### `ApiModel`